bindhum771/-DEEP-LEARNING-PROJECT/README.md

 🧠 CIFAR-10 Image Classification using TensorFlow & Keras (Colab)
 This project demonstrates how to build and train a Convolutional Neural Network (CNN) to classify images from the CIFAR-10 dataset, which contains 10 classes of objects like airplanes, automobiles, cats, and more.

+#🔍 Features:
+Simple CNN built with Keras Sequential API
+Accuracy & loss plots over epochs
+Predict and visualize top predictions on test images

 ✅ The notebook is Colab-ready — you can run it directly without installing anything locally.

-📦 Project files
+📦 Project files:
 tf_cifar10_classification_colab.ipynb — main Jupyter notebook
 README.md — this guide

-🚀 How to use
+🚀 How to use:
 Go to Google Colab
 Upload tf_cifar10_classification_colab.ipynb
 Run each cell step by step: